Do you know the most common sources of sodium?

 - Choose lower-sodium foods or low-sodium versions of your favorites.

-When buying pre-packaged foods, read the labels.
-Many different sodium compounds are added to foods, and they are listed on food labels.
-Watch for the words "soda" and "sodium" and the symbol "Na" on labels, which warn you that these products contain sodium compounds.
-Many canned and frozen food labels help the consumer by printing "low salt" or "low sodium" boldly on the packaging.
+Americans consume up to 75 percent of their sodium from processed foods like soups, tomato sauce, condiments and canned goods.
+Watch for the words “soda” and “sodium” and the symbol “Na” on labels, which warn you that these products contain sodium compounds.
+Many canned and frozen food labels help the consumer by printing “low salt” or “low sodium” boldly on the packaging.

 - Eat more fruits and vegetables.